nixiieee/RAVEN/project/README.md

 make stop
 ```

-The pipeline above is recommeneded.
+The pipeline for startup defined above is recommeneded.
 However the script can be run without docker using local environment (see below).

 ---